Gregman-js/serwer-web-control/README.md

-base
+Serwer web control
 ====

 A Symfony project created on May 4, 2019, 10:34 pm.

-# serwer-web-control
+# Getting started
-Serwer web Control based on Symfony PHP, working on ssh layer You can add many serwers, create command and send it via ajax Read your machine status, temperature, fan speed, others Plan a shutdown
+Serwer web Control based on Symfony PHP, working on ssh layer You can:
+* Add many serwers in settings
+* Control your machine by your commands and send these via ajax
+* Read your machine status
+    * Cpu temperature and others
+    * fan speed
+    * Memory usage
+    * Uptime
+Plan a shutdown with clock feature

 ## Requirements
 * composer